khalladay/xRay/README.md

 foRay is a C++ ray tracer.

-The intended goal of foRay is to provide high quality renders of static scenes, with an emphasis on architectural visualization.
-At this time, the only planned front end for this project is Sketchup.
+The intended goal of foRay is to provide high quality renders of static scenes